Hello, my name is Kate Toon and I’m Head Chef here at The Recipe for SEO Success.

 Think of it this way, if there are 10 results that people are looking at, and they read that little line of copy to make their mind up about which site they should visit, then your meta description is kind of like a two-line sales pitch for that particular page.

 It’s a way of encouraging people to click through to your website.
-So while meta descriptions aren’t important in terms of ranking, they’re hugely important in terms of click through rates.
+So while meta descriptions aren’t important in terms of ranking, they’re hugely important in terms of click-through rates.

 A couple of tips for writing great meta descriptions:

 - I recommend keeping your meta descriptions super short and snappy, really punchy.
 You’ve only got 160 or so characters, if you go over that, the meta description will truncate and be a bit long and will get cut off.
-So try to make sure that you stick under that, around about 160 character, limit.
+So try to make sure that you stick under that, around about 160 characters, limit.

 - Make sure your meta description is a complete sentence, don’t just have a list of words, so keyword, keyword, keyword, keyword.
 Make sure that it’s a readable, compelling sentence that really makes somebody want to read the content.